HOTELS, INNS & LODGING IN NEW ORLEANS

 My wife prefers rooms with exposed brick or wood, and a rustic, historic, romantic ambiance that just “feels like” New Orleans.
 One of the coolest places we’ve stayed over the years was the Degas House – an upscale B&B in the former home of impressionist painter and sculptor Edgar Degas.
 It was more akin to staying in a museum, with the added appeal of also being cozy, romantic, and unique.

 We have previously (and repeatedly) stayed at several different Hotels in the French Quarter, such as the Place D’Armes, Hotel St. Marie, The Frenchman Hotel, The French Market Inn, Le Richelieu, and Villa Convento.
-Each place has its own charm and personality, each room is different (a few even claim to have their own ghost) and each one is more convenient to certain places and restaurants in the Quarter than all the others – which makes us miss the convenience of that particular hotel any time we hike through the heat to our destination.
+Each place has its own charm and personality, each room is different (a few even claim to have their own ghost) and each one is more convenient to certain places and restaurants in the Quarter than all the others – which makes us miss the convenience of that particular hotel anytime we hike through the heat to our destination.
 Since we attend the Satchmo Summerfest every year, which takes place in and around the Mint, I have had a good experience at each of these hotels – with stays for up to a week at a time – and would return to any of them in a heartbeat . . . if the rates are decent.
-The rates have risen each year since Katrina due to necessary upgrades, renovations and improvements – which makes them better & nicer places to stay . . . but also forces us to seek out new places with better rates each summer.
-Le Richelieu is our current hotel of choice, having stayed 3 times in a row – nice, clean, friendly, and has an extremely convenient parking lot in the back.
+The rates have risen each year since Katrina due to necessary upgrades, renovations, and improvements – which makes them better & nicer places to stay . . . but also forces us to seek out new places with better rates each summer.
+Le Richelieu is our current hotel of choice, having stayed 4 times in a row – and are booked again this year – nice, clean, friendly, and has an extremely convenient parking lot in the back.

-You may also be interesting in checking out my other blog entries on the subject of New Orleans:
+You may also be interested in checking out my other blog entries on the subject of New Orleans:

 Oh, one more thing – parking.
 If you have a car in the French Quarter, it can be a problem.
 There was a time, years ago, you could park almost anywhere – but there is no such thing as free parking anymore.
-Many hotels offer on site or off site parking lots, but they typically adds $20+ per day to your overall cost.
+Many hotels offer on site or off site parking lots, but they typically add $20+ per day to your overall cost.
 Make sure you work that into the equation if necessary.
+The best option is to leave your car outside the city, and walk (or use a Pedicab) when visiting the French Quarter.
+When you visit other parts of the city, just take a taxi or Uber to where you want to go.
+It is more economical and much less of a hassle.

 Happy hotel hunting – and let them know the Jazz Evangelist sent you!